JamesHMcKay/Mass_builder/readme.md

 Documentation
 --
+Please see Mass_builder.pdf for the most up to date and detailed installation instructions and user guide.

 This is an interface tool making use of the existing Mathematica and C packages to compute a numerical self energy.
 The process is separated into three main steps, although many other features are available.
 1) Amplitude calculation — this is where we run FeynCalc and and decompose the amplitude into a list of basis integrals and corresponding coefficients.
 2) Code Generation — in this step we used the stored output from step one to generate C++ code which can interface to the TSIL libraries.
 3) Code evaluation — this is the numerical evaluation of the self energy using the TSIL libraries.